balt-opi/dpob-dashboard/_pages/trees-twells-planters.md

 ---

 # Trees in the DMA Map
-Zoom into the Trees within the interactive map.
+Zoom into the trees within the interactive map.
 Click on each of the points to learn about the types of trees.

 <iframe
   src="https://baltimore.maps.arcgis.com/apps/instant/interactivelegend/index.html?appid=59cd10dcea9e4c9281b401e035349704"